 The Power of Knowing Your Audience

-Job candidates who can articulate their in-depth understanding of and ability to meet their audience’s specific needs significantly increase their chances of getting interviewed and hired.
-On the other hand, if you present yourself as an ‘apple’ to an employer who is looking for an ‘orange’, your chances of getting overlooked are high.
-Why?
-Because the employer, who was looking for ‘orange’ skills, only knew about your ‘apple’ skills.
-In addition, it indicates a lack of commitment or genuine interest to potential employers.
+Job candidates who can articulate their in-depth understanding and ability to meet their audience’s specific needs significantly increase their chances of getting interviewed and hired.
+On the other hand, not knowing your audience indicates a lack of commitment or genuine interest to potential employers.
 It is difficult to convince an employer you are the one who can meet their needs if you have no idea what their needs are.

 In the Career Preparation office, we can help you tailor your application materials, digital profile, interviewing approach, etc. to show your audience how your skills and abilities can help them achieve their goals.
 To help us help you, complete the ‘Know Your Audience’ guide below and bring a hard copy of it to your career preparation appointment(s).

 A list of datatbases that can provide you with in-depth information about your audience's successes, areas for growth, competitors, etc.